Toff-cowan/UMCS-Club-Website/README.md

 Please Document your progress in a doc file.
 - Document:
     - How to run the project
+    - Requirements
     - Folder structure
     - Tech stack
+    - Any issues you ran into an how you resolved the issue.
     - Keep instructions beginner-friendly.
+    - AI tools utilized to complete or witin the project.

 # Tech Stack
 ### Frontend